zw459123678/xiaozhi-esp32-server/README_en.md

 Suggestions: Both big models and TTS are dependent interfaces.
 If the network environment is not good, you can consider changing the local model.
 Or try to switch different interface models.

+## 3、Why is my ChatGLMLLM replying to a bit?
+Obviously it is Xiaozhi, but treats me as Xiaozhi.

+Suggestion: The first step can be to adjust the prompt words in the configuration file.
+The second step, the model used in the configuration file is the free model: `glm-4-flash`.
+You might consider switching to the paid version.

-## 3、For more questions, contact us to feedback
+## 4、For more questions, contact us to feedback

 ![图片](docs/images/wechat.jpg)